neelsmith/CitableParserBuilder.jl/docs/src/index.md

 ## Shared functions for parsing: the `CitableParser` abstraction

-Types implementing the `CitableParser` abstraction must have a implement the abstract `parsetoken` function.
+Subtypes of the `CitableParser` abstraction must implement the `parsetoken` function.
 This enables the `CitableParserBuilder` module to include concrete implementations of:

 - `parsewordlist`: parse a list of string values
-- `parselistfromfile`: parse a list of string values in a local file
-- `parselistfromurl`: parse a list of string values from the contents of a URL
 - `parsepassage`: parse the text component of a `CitablePassage` as a single token
 - `parsecorpus`: parse the text components of all nodes in a `CitableCorpus` as individual tokens

 ## Shared structures: the `Analysis` and the `AnalyzedToken`

 Every analysis of a string value identifies a valid pairing of a *lexeme* and a *form* for the token.
-The `Analysis` further supports a typical model of computational morphological analysis that crosses a lexicon of stems with a set of inflectional patterns to create a comprehensive set of recognized forms.
-The stem and rule of an Analysis explain how the analysis' lexeme and form were arrived at.
-The structure of the `Analysis` therefore consists of four URN values:
+The `Analysis` also includes a stem and rule that explain how the analysis' lexeme and form were arrived at.
+The structure of an `Analysis` therefore consists of a string value (the token) and four URN values:

 1. the *lexeme*
 2. the *morphological form*